 - The clinical track involves five years of clinical training, with an ongoing expectation of academic productivity (e.g., research and publications), including the PGY-3 dedicated research block for three months.

 - The research track fosters an interest in academic and surgeon-scientist careers.
 The residents in this track spend the initial year after selection in research activities, primarily through Penn State Institute of Personalized Medicine and the Genome Sciencies Facility.
 See more about the research track elsewhere on this page.

 Research can provide excellent resident educational opportunities.
 All residents in both the clinical and research tracks are required to participate in structured research activities, with at least one long-term project.

 - Residents have three months of dedicated research time during PGY-3.

 - Submission for publication of the project in a peer-reviewed journal is required.

 - Annually, each resident must identify a project and submit an abstract to the Pennsylvania Academy of Otolaryngology.

 Most residents participate in research beyond these requirements.

-Division-sponsored academic courses offer outside educational opportunities.
+Department-sponsored academic courses offer outside educational opportunities.
 The course opportunities include a basic science course, airway foreign body courses, the American Academy of Otolaryngic Allergy (AAOA) Basic Course, junior and senior resident simulation courses and other courses as they become available.